xoofx/xoofx.github.io/resume.md

 - [SharpDX](http://sharpdx.org) is **the .NET Wrapper for the full DirectX API**, first released in November 2010, .NET API generated directly from C++ DirectX headers, using a "sophisticated" IL rewriting at that time, and one of the largest code generator from C++ to C# developed so far.
 This project has been used in hundreds of commercial projects and games.
 - [Markdig](https://github.com/lunet-io/markdig) **A Markdown processor for .NET**, a fully extensible implementation of the [CommonMark](http://commonmark.org/) standard with excellent performance, both in terms of speed, and GC pressure.
 This is one of the best Markdown processor, all languages combined, that is implemented with a genuine extensible architecture and provides excellent performance.
 I'm also a contributor of the [Markdown Editor for Visual Studio](https://github.com/madskristensen/MarkdownEditor).
-- [babelmark 3](https://babelmark.github.io/) A website I developed to compare various Markdown implementations (including Markdig)
+- [babelmark 3](https://babelmark.github.io/) A website I developed to compare different Markdown implementations (including Markdig)
 - [NUglify](https://github.com/xoofx/NUglify) I forked the project Microsoft Ajax Minifier, ported it to the .NET Core/Standard platform, and developed a full **HTML5 parser and minifier** for it.
 - [Scriban](https://github.com/lunet-io/scriban) I developed a fast, powerful and lightweight **text templating language and engine for .NET** with the goal to use it for a static website generator.
 - [SharpScss](https://github.com/xoofx/SharpScss) I developed a **small pinvoke .NET wrapper around libsass** to convert SCSS to CSS